Dark-Hippo/scorm-tool-api/readme.md

 Can use `npx prisma migrate dev` to [generate database and update using migration scripts](https://www.prisma.io/docs/reference/api-reference/command-reference#migrate-dev).

+There is a seed script to create the admin user, run with `npx prisma db seed` or `npm run seed`.

 The following environment variables are required for the API to work:

 - DATABASE_URL